malvikasharan/developing_collaborative_document/lessons/6-working-with-others.md

 ### Add collaborators

-As the owner of a repo you:
+As the owner of repo you:
 - add people as collaborators
 - each collaborator can read/write files in the repo
 - each collaborator is adding files and other content → making branches → and either directly merging changes in or via pull requests